Westdale Secondary School: Music

 Westdale has many music groups, including the Jr. Band, Sr. Band, Marching Band, Orchestra, Chamber Orchestra, Jr. Jazz, Sr. Jazz, and the Choir.
 The music department at Westdale competes regularly in local and international music festivals and competitions.
 In recent years, the music department has consistently won a variety of awards in the Golden Horseshoe Music Festival, which is hosted from Redeemer University College in Hamilton, Ontario.
-The music department at Westdale Secondary School also puts on concerts and events throughout the school year for students, parents and staff members.

-DECA

-Westdale Secondary School has a DECA chapter with members ranking in the Regional, Provincial and International levels.
-The Westdale DECA team often achieves top places at the regional, provincial and international level.
-DECA at Westdale is operated as a student-run, teacher-supervised club.

-Model United Nations

-Model United Nations (Model UN, or MUN) is an academic simulation of the United Nations that aims to educate participants about current events, topics in international relations, diplomacy and the United Nations agenda.
-Westdale students rank highly in Model UN conferences, and also host HAMMUN every year, a conference with participation from across Southern Ontario.